grnydawn/aiworks/operational_triton/charter.md

 ## 6. High-Level Architecture

 ### 6.1 Architecture Summary
-The system follows a linear pipeline: Data Preparation → Simulation → Reporting.
-It is event-driven, with data availability triggering the workflow.
-It is designed for HPC environments.
+The system follows a linear pipeline of independent components: Data Preparation → Simulation → Reporting.
+It is event-driven, with data availability of previous step triggering the next step.
+Each component runs as a separate process possibly on different nodes and different compute resources.
+It is designed to run on HPC environments.

 ### 6.2 Technology Stack
 - **HPC:** AFW HPC11